FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/multihost.md

 tail -f ~/fisco/*/node0/log/* |grep -i connected
 ```

 Normally, the connection information will be output continuously.
-From the output, it can be seen that the node is connected to other machine nodes normally, and transactions can be initiated on the console.。
+From the output, it can be seen that the node is connected to other machine nodes normally, and transactions can be initiated on the console。

 ```bash
 info|2019-01-21 17:30:58.316769| [P2PService][Service] heartBeat,connected count=3